Kwinn-Korth/E-Commerce-Back-End/README.md

 ## Description

 This is a very simple backend for a fake store that I made so that I could learn more about how to make changes to a database and pull information from a database.
-I learned that you need to set up your endpoints correctly becasue the smallets error will make it so that enpoint doesn't work.
+I learned that you need to set up your endpoints correctly because the smallest error will make it so that endpoint doesn't work.

 ## Installation